 (1) pH (hydrogen ion concentration). pH values may not fall outside the following ranges:

-(a) All basin waters (except main stem Columbia River and Cascade lakes): 6.5 to 8.5;
+(a) All basin waters, except main stem Columbia River and Cascade lakes: 6.5 to 8.5;

 (b) Cascade lakes above 3,000 feet altitude: 6.0 to 8.5.

 (2) Total Dissolved Solids.
-Guide concentrations listed may not be exceeded unless otherwise specifically authorized by DEQ upon such conditions as it may deem necessary to carry out the general intent of this plan and to protect the beneficial uses set forth in OAR 340-041-0340: Willamette River and Tributaries — 100.0 mg/l.
+Guide concentrations listed may not be exceeded unless DEQ specifically authorizes otherwise upon such conditions as it may deem necessary to carry out the general intent of this plan and to protect the beneficial uses set forth in OAR 340-041-0340: Willamette River and Tributaries — 100.0 mg/l.

 (3) Minimum Design Criteria for Treatment and Control of Sewage Wastes: